PolideaInternal/airflow-breeze-gcp-extension/README.systemtests.md

 # System test classes

-It is easiest to run the System Tests from your IDE via specially defined System Test classes using the standard python Unit Tests.
+It is easiest to run the System Tests from your IDE via specially defined System Test classes (inheriting from `DagGcpSystemTestCase` class) using the standard python Unit Tests framework.
 By convention they are placed in the `*_system.py` modules of corresponding tests files (in `test/contrib/` directory).
 Example of such test is `GcpComputeExampleDagsSystemTest` in `test/contrib/test_gcp_compute_operator_system.py`.

+If you want to use simply GCP authentication support for System Tests without actually running an example DAG, you can also inherit from `BaseGcpSystemTestCase` - this way you can run any tests that communicate with GCP.

 Such tests in some cases can have custom setUp/tearDown routines to set-up the Google Cloud Platform environment - to setup resources that would be costly to keep running